 *What it’s really like to be an OBE – Officer of the Order of the British Empire, named by the Queen of England

-Head to Apple Podcasts now to listen to this episode of Glambition Radio now (or download it for later).
+Listen to this episode of Glambition Radio now (or download it for later).
 And make sure you check out Caroline’s latest book, ‘Invisible Women: Exposing Data Bias in a World Designed for Men’, wherever book are sold.

 And come join in our conversations on Instagram or Facebook.